react-paper/react-paper-bindings/README.md

 npm install

 # cra does not like sources from outside its root
-# we need to symlink build folder in development
+# we need to symlink dist folder in development
-ln -s /path/to/react-paper-bindings/build /path/to/react-paper-bindings/demo/src/node_modules/react-paper-bindings
+ln -s /path/to/react-paper-bindings/dist /path/to/react-paper-bindings/demo/src/node_modules/react-paper-bindings

 npm start
 ```